State Socialism (Germany)

-Prehistory
+Background

 During the industrial revolution in Germany more and more people became workers in the factories.
 They moved to the big industrial centers providing workforce in industrialisations key branches such as fuel generating coal mines, the textile industry as well as steel and railway factories.
 The changes can be characterised by a transition from small-scale production in manufactures to a lots of goods providing large-scale industry.

 Many workers were previously subsistence farmers.
 Working in factories made them dependent on their salaries and goods they could get in shops instead of producing them on their own.
 Fast growing cities such as Berlin, Vienna, London, Paris, could not provide healthy housing for the workers, as described by Friedrich Engels in "the housing question".
 Families living in a single room and cellar apartments causing health issues due to a lack of rest can be seen as a cause of growing poverty.
 To describe worsening conditions the German term of "schlafgänger" became common, describing workers renting a shared bed for a few hours of the day.
+Poor housing conditions remained commonplace by the early Twentieth Century, with one observer in July 1918 describing “Families and six and seven herding in one apartment and a hall bathroom doing service for half a dozen such families.”

 Child labour was common since there were no schools, but a lot of children and poverty.
 Families did not know about contraception, and children's rights were unprotected.
 The working class was suffering from alcoholism.

-Due to low wages, poverty was very common even though the employed were working 12-16 hours a day.
-Accidents occurred often, and tuberculosis was common.

 Reacting to these conditions, parties, unions and communities like the ADAV General German Workers' Association were founded.
-The workers started strikes and formed parties such as the Social Democratic Party of Germany, which is ruling Germany nowadays.
+The workers started strikes and formed parties such as the Social Democratic Party of Germany.
 Riots and demonstrations occurred.
-Marx and Engels wrote the communist manifesto analysing the problems and trying to solve them.
-Social democratic, socialist, communist and anarchist movements grew in power.
-Conservatives were scared.